Trademark Process: Everything You Need to Know

-The trademark process involves a number of steps.
+The trademark process involves several steps.
 A trademark is a word, name, phrase, logo, or even a symbol that businesses use to assign an identity to the company or distinguish a specific good or product.
 In essence, the trademark is the brand name of the company.
 A trademark must be registered with the United States Patent and Trademark Office (USPTO).
 Keep in mind that the trademark is not permanent and will only remain valid if the trademark is renewed every 10 years.

 Registering a Trademark

 If you are considering registering a trademark, you should first consider whether or not it’s worth doing it alone.
-It is advisable to hire a qualified trademark attorney who can assist in the process to ensure that you receive the trademark protection you are looking for in a timely manner.
-Further, the process of obtaining a trademark is a legal one—with legal requirements, fees, and deadlines that must be followed in order to be successful.
+It is advisable to hire a qualified trademark attorney who can assist in the process to ensure that you receive the trademark protection you are looking for promptly.
+Further, the process of obtaining a trademark is a legal one—with legal requirements, fees, and deadlines that must be followed to be successful.
 The following are four steps that a business should take when registering a trademark:

 Step 1.
 Pre-Registration